Connic

 PII Leakage (Output)

-Catches PII that appears in agent responses, even if it was not in the original input.
+Catches PII that shows up in agent responses, even if it wasn't in the original input.
 Prevents your agent from surfacing sensitive data from its context or tools.

 Content Moderation